Just-a-Unity-Dev/farmerosaka/README.md

 * Allow members to add statuses to the periodic status rotation
 * Member custom role management through commands
 * Admin-only SQL evaluation
+* Markov chains based on messsages sent
+* Daily quotes from server members
+* Message content opt-out system to be ignored from markov/quotes

 ## how do I host this